Earn a Doctor of Physical Therapy in Only Six Years

 • Research opportunities in which many students have won regional and national awards

-• Intensive clinical work at the graduate level with a program defined by three traits: teamwork, technology, and service
+• Intensive clinical work at the graduate level within a Doctor of Physical Therapy program that is anchored in Christian values, and emphasizes service and Interprofessional Collaboration

 • Remarkable interprofessional education opportunities, learning alongside students in the schools of nursing, pharmacy and public health in Samford's College of Health Sciences